Campus-Molndal-JIN23/todolist-kellyvasss/README.md

 You will see a menu popping up and you can make choices by entering the numbers matching the diffrent choices.
 Do not forget to include the libaries, if needed you can download them from Maven.

+## Test
+To test the app, go to package "test" and you can choose to run the tests by yourself.